msc-acse/acse-9-independent-research-project-RunzhiZhou1/README.md

 With many thanks to my supervisors, Dr. Gerard Gorman, Dr. Navjot Kukreja, and Dr. Peter Fitch, for their extensive support and guidance throughout this project.

-## There are  attached documents for the answers
+## There are 13 ipynb documents, 1 PDF, and 1 excel in this reprository

 ## ACSE_RUNZHI.pdf